Nicolet College

 Building: Facilities Building

-Location: Facilities Van
+Location: All Facilities Vehicles

 Building: Fieldside Center

-Location: Classroom
+Location: Classrooms

 Building: Lakeside Center